T.L.L. Temple Foundation

 Success Rates

 The foundation made 346 grants in 2022 with annual giving of approximately $19.7 million.
 Specific success rates or the percentage of applications funded are not publicly disclosed.
-However, with substantial annual giving distributed across hundreds of grants, the foundation appears to have a relatively active grantmaking program.
+However, with substantial annual giving distributed across hundreds of grants, the foundation appears to have a relatively active grantmaking programme.

 Reapplication Policy